gongpha/godotsteam/readme.md

 4.11 | setLeaderboardDetailsMax removed
-4.13 | getItemDefinitionProperty return a dictionary, html_needs_paint key 'bgra' changed to 'rbga' 4.14 | Removed first argument for stat request in steamInit and steamInitEx, steamInit returns intended bool value
+4.13 | getItemDefinitionProperty return a dictionary, html_needs_paint key 'bgra' changed to 'rbga' 4.14 | Removed first argument for stat request in steamInit and steamInitEx, steamInit returns intended bool value 4.16 | Variety of small break points, refer to [4.16 changelog for details](https://godotsteam.com/changelog/godot4/)

 Known Issues
 ---
 - Steam overlay may not work when running your game from the editor if you are using Forward+ as the renderer unless you use auto-initialization from the Project Settings menu.
 Your exported project should work perfectly fine in the Steam client, however.
-- When self-compiling, **do not** use MinGW as it will cause crashes.
+- When self-compiling, **do not** use MinGW without running the extras/mingw_comp.patch first or you will experience crashing.

 Quick How-To
 ---